-K wires (Kirschner wires) are a type of stabilization wire/pin used in orthopaedic surgery.
+K wires (Kirschner wires) are a type of stabilization wire/pin used in orthopedic surgery.
 They are pointed stainless steel wires that can be used in multiple roles during internal fixation:

-- thin wires are especially useful for smaller bones (e.g. hands, paediatrics)
+thin wires are especially useful for smaller bones (e.g. hands, pediatrics)

-Steinmann pins (or "intramedullary pins") are a similar type of fixation wire/pin.
-In early orthopaedics the terms for the wires were sometimes used synonymously.
-Today, a Steinmann pin usually refers to a wire thicker than the K-wire.
+Steinmann pins (or intramedullary pins), a slightly earlier invention, are a similar type of fixation wire/pin.
+In early orthopedics, the terms for both wires were sometimes used synonymously.
+Today, a Steinmann pin usually refers to a wire thicker than the K-wire:

-K-wires used to be only inserted with open pre-drilling (in the 1920s), but the infection rate prompted development of a percutaneous approach (now with a pistol-grip wire driver).
-Pin-track infections are much less common than they used to be.
+K-wires used to be only inserted with open pre-drilling (in the 1920s), but the infection rate prompted the development of a percutaneous approach (now with a pistol-grip wire driver).
+Pin-tract infections (PTI) are much less common than they used to be.

 History and etymology

-The original Steinmann nail was introduced by Dr Fritz Steinmann in 1907.
-The original Kirschner wire was introduced in 1909 by Dr Martin Kirschner (1879-1942).
+The original Steinmann nail was introduced by the Swiss surgeon, Dr Fritz Steinmann (1872-1932) 3 in 1907.
+Although four years earlier, in 1903 an Italian surgeon, Dr Alessandro Codivilla (1861-1912) described a similar method for repairing foot deformities with a bone nail and skeletal traction.
+Thus its alternative name, the Steinmann-Codivilla pin 3,4.
+The original Kirschner wire was introduced in 1909 by the German surgeon, Dr Martin Kirschner (1879-1942) 2.
 Both wires/pins were at first used for traction and only began to be used for fixation in the 1930s.

 - 1. Canale ST, Beaty JH.
 Campbell's Operative Orthopaedics: Expert Consult Premium Edition - Enhanced Online Features.
 Mosby.
 ISBN:B00A9LS8TA.
 Read it at Google Books - Find it at Amazon